 We understand at QPC that important as the direct work with young people is, it is equally important that the staff team are supported in offering a therapeutic environment so that therapeutic work is supported and enhanced within their home life.
-We therefore focus our energies on the staff team (training, supervision, consultation and multi-disciplinary coordination) as well as with working with young people directly (assessment, formulation, individual and gap work).
+We, therefore, focus our energies on the staff team (training, supervision, consultation, and multi-disciplinary coordination) as well as with working with young people directly (assessment, formulation, individual and gap work).

-Children at QPC receive therapeutic support in a range of ways depending on their need.
+Children at QPC receive therapeutic support in a range of ways depending on their individual need.
 The following therapeutic interventions are based on the findings of the clinical assessment and subsequent psychological formulation:

 - Psychological Consultation